Nazanin-hub/MechaCar_Statistical_Analysis/README.md

  1- Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

- Vehicle_lenght, ground_clearance and intercep have the lowest Pr(>|t|) or highest t-value which it means they provided a non-random amount of variance to the mpg values in the dataset.
+ Vehicle_lenght, ground_clearance, and intercept have the lowest Pr(>|t|) or highest t-value which it means they provided a non-random amount of variance to the mpg values in the dataset.

  2- Is the slope of the linear model considered to be zero?
 Why or why not?